Relationships

 Zana Marie Lutfiyya, from the Center on Human Policy, has written a clear and helpful question and answer sheet on why friendships are important to people who experience disabilities.
 Available as a PDF file by clicking here.

-Bowling, Carolyn and Wilder, Jeffrey
+Carolyn Bowling and Jeffrey Wilder

 Ya Got People: Helping people with developmental disabilities deal with grief, bereavement and loss is written is an important contribution to anyone who has ever helped another to deal with a broken heart.
 At the encouragement of David Hingsberger, Virginia authors Carolyn Bowling and Jeffrey Wilder set out to write a practical and insightful text for us all..
 You can order the book from Diverse City Press.

-Reclaiming Youth At Risk is a fabulous primer for people who care about helping adolescents.
+Larry Brendtro, Martin Brokenleg, and Steve Van Bokern's book Reclaiming Youth At Risk is a fabulous primer for people who care about helping adolescents.
 Based on conversations with native American elders, this book is a clear and concise description of why so many youth are struggling from a lack of belonging, and what our communities can do about it.

-Buswell, Barbara, Schaffner, C. Beth, and Seyler, Alison
+Barbara Buswell, C.F.
+Schaffner, and Alison Seyler

 Opening Doors: Connecting Students to Curriculum, Classmates, and Learning (1999) is a helpful resource for anyone who wants to help kids to make friends and find success in their neighborhood schools.
 You can order the guide from The Peak Parent Center, Inc., 611 N. Weber, Suite 200, Colorado Springs, Colorado 80903.
 Call for a catalogue of available publications 1-800-284-0251.
 Visit the Peak Parent Center web site by clicking here.

-Copeland, Mary Ellen
+Mary Ellen Copeland

-The Loneliness Workbook can be a valuable tool for those who support people who are lonely, or for people who are themselves lonely.
+Mary Ellen Copeland has written an extremely helpful book for "developing and maintaining lasting connections."
+While not disability-specific, The Loneliness Workbook can be a valuable tool for those who support people who are lonely, or for people who are themselves lonely.
 Available in many bookstores or from one of the online outlets such as Amazon.com or Powells.com or Half.com

-Fisher, Douglas, Sax, Caren, and Pumpian, Ian
+Doug Fisher, Caren Sax, and Ian Pumpian

+As kids get older, it can get tougher to help them to make connections, particularly in the middle and high school years.
 Inclusive High Schools (1999) provides lots of helpful information to folks who want to make inclusion real for students entering what may be the last years of their school careers.
 You can order the book from The Peak Parent Center, Inc., 611 N. Weber, Suite 200, Colorado Springs, Colorado 80903.
 Call for a catalogue of available publications 1-800-284-0251.
 Visit the Peak Parent Center web site by clicking here.

-Sharon Getz and Dianna Ploof have assembled a wonderful collection of stories about relationships and community from the newsletter,
+Sharon Getz and Dianna Ploof have assembled a wonderful collection of stories about relationships and community from the newsletter, The Common Thread.

+Getz, S. & Ploof, D. (1999).
 The Common Thread: A collection of writings about friendships, relationships, and community life.
 Harrisburg, PA: Pennsylvania Developmental Disabilities Council.

 Copies can be obtained through the PA DD Council, Room 559 Forum Building, Commonwealth Avenue, Harrisburg, PA 17120.
 Toll free 1-877-685-4452.